pbeens/Rust-Tutorial/main/getting-started.md

 | Named arguments               | `{name}`                | `{name}` (Rust 1.58+)            |

 These additions clarify how Rust formatting compares to Python’s powerful f-strings while reinforcing Rust's emphasis on compile-time safety and control.

+## 9. What's Next?

+You've successfully written your first Rust programs, handling output, variables, and basic input.
+Great job!
+The next crucial skill is organizing your code for clarity and reusability.

+Continue your Rust journey by exploring **Functions**, where you'll learn how to create your own reusable blocks of code.

+Ready?
+Head over to [`functions.md`](./functions.md).